Fast radio bursts trigger aftershocks resembling earthquakes, but not solar flares: Figures of detailed results for the data sets not presented in the main part

 \section{Figures of detailed results for the data sets not presented in the main part}

-Figures of detailed results ($t$-$E$ scatter plot, wait-time distribution, pair distribution and correlation function in $\Delta t$-$\Delta \lg E$ space) for each data set were presented only for FRB 20121102A (L21, Fig. \ref{fig:FRB_L21}), EQ Narita (b311, Fig. \ref{fig:EQ_narita_b311}), and solar flare (high activity, Fig. \ref{fig:SF_high}) in the main part.
-Here figures for other data sets are presented as Figs. \ref{fig:FRB_H22}--\ref{fig:SF_low}.
+Figures of detailed results ($t$-$E$ scatter plot, wait-time distribution, pair distribution and correlation function in $\Delta t$-$\Delta \lg E$ space) for each data set were presented only for FRB 20121102A (L21, Fig. \ref{fig:FRB_L21}), earthquake Narita (b311, Fig. \ref{fig:EQ_narita_b311}), and solar flare (low activity, Fig. \ref{fig:SF_low}) in the main part.
+Here figures for other data sets are presented as Figs. \ref{fig:FRB_H22}--\ref{fig:SF_high}.

 \bsp